 What is ESA and what does it stand for?

 ESA stands for Employment and Support Allowance.
-ESA is provided if you are not capable of having a job or finding employment.
+It is provided if you are not capable of having a job or finding employment.
 You may receive financial support as well as help that is personal to you to help you find employment.
 Call the Employment and Support Allowance number above to begin the application process.

 I am self employed, can I still claim ESA?

-There are many people who can claim ESA, and this goes for those who are unemployed, self-employed, and if you’re employed too.
+There are many people who can claim it, and this goes for those who are unemployed, self-employed, and if you’re employed too.
 Call the Employment and Support Allowance contact number to discuss your situation.

 How much money will I get from ESA?